 Creating better livelihoods for farmers and farm workers is a key focus of our work at the Rainforest Alliance–working towards a world where farmers can earn a “living income” and workers can earn a “living wage”.
-This is the topic of The Only Way Is Up, the first international living wage and living income conference we are co-hosting in Rotterdam on November 5th and 6th.
-This conference will bring together a range of organizations and business players across the agri-food supply chain to tackle the tricky yet important topic of driving better livelihoods.
+This was also the topic of The Only Way Is Up, the first international living wage and living income conference we co-hosted in Rotterdam on November 5th and 6th.
+This conference brought together a range of organizations and business players across the agri-food supply chain to tackle the tricky yet important topic of driving better livelihoods.

 First things first, why are we talking about better livelihoods?

 It is estimated that more than two-thirds of cocoa farmers live below the poverty line in some African cocoa growing countries.
 The struggle of small-scale coffee and tea farmers is not news to anyone in the industry.
 At the Rainforest Alliance, we want to create a better future for people and nature by making responsible business the new normal.
 We are striving for more sustainable agriculture and forestry sectors, and we believe that this requires that farmers, foresters and workers around the world are paid enough money to provide a decent life for themselves and their families.
 It may sound like a no-brainer, but it’s a concept with more to it than meets the eye.

 Living wage vs living income

 When we speak about achieving better livelihoods, there’s an important distinction to be made between living wage and living income.
 A living wage is defined as an amount a worker is paid and should ensure it is enough for them and their family to afford a decent standard of living.
 This means earning enough to cover all of life’s basic expenses, from housing to groceries, with a little extra to cover unexpected events.
 This amount varies greatly per country and even region, because the cost of food, housing, and other necessities are different from place to place.